HarryYoung2018/HarryYoung2018.github.io/index.md

 Just kidding!

-## Stats 🏆
+## Interests 🎇
 I'm **Harry Yang**, a high school student at **Beijing National Day School**.
 I'm an ardent learner interested in new things and getting to know new people.
+In addition to these curricula, I enjoy

+such as Machine Learning, Game Theory, Social Psychology, Synthetic Biology, Literature, and Sports.
+I'm working on many research projects.

+Three quirky things about me: .

+## Stats 🏆
 As of grade 12, I'll have learned calculus I~III, probability theory, AP stats, AP chem, AP physics, AP bio, marine bio, AP lang, AP lit, AP psych, and sociology in class.
 I've got a satisfactory TOEFL score, a passable SAT score, and a decent GPA.
 I've been the president of the biology club *BioCamp* and the *iGEM* club as well as a member of the Origami club and financial mathematics club in our high school.
 I joined many academic competitions such as ARML, BBO, BMT, CTB, HiMCM, JL essay competition, and S.T.
 Yau science award.
 I'm applying for the 2025 round of top undergrads in 🇺🇸 😣

 I don't give a SHIT about these stats.
 But, if they help you get to know me 😋😜

-## Interests
-In addition to these curricula, I enjoy

-such as Machine Learning, Game Theory, Social Psychology, Synthetic Biology, Literature, and Sports.
-I'm working on many research projects.

-Three quirky things about me: .

-## Aspirations
+## Aspirations 🎯

 My motto (picked up from the *How to Train Your Dragon Series* by Cressida Cowell) is
 > To become a hero the *hard* way.